pjnani12/Sentiment_analysis_of_product_reviews/README.md

 ## Conclusion :
 Used Logistic Regression and Decision Tree classifiers to evaluate the result, able to find the top 10 words for classification and Logistic Regression with tfidf features. \
-Logistic Regression performed better compared to Decision Trees
+Logistic Regression performed better compared to Decision Tree